mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/maven-plugin/README.md

 ![](http://raml.org/images/logo.png)

-# RAML to JAX-RS codegen - Maven Plug-in
+# RAML to JAX-RS converter - Maven Plug-in

 This plug-in generates JAX-RS annotated interfaces and supporting classes based on one or multiple RAML files.